winhowes/grd.me/README.md

 3. To add a new key press the lock icon in the browser toolbar and enter/generate your new key and description.
 To toggle which key is active simply click on the key (shift-click for multiple keys) (note that you may have to refresh the page to see some decryption using that key).
 4. Encrypt stuff!

-Compatibility/Limitations
+Compatibility
 ==============
-Right now this browser plugin is only supported in Firefox.
-We hope to add Chrome soon!
+Right now this browser plugin is only supported in Firefox and Chrome.